-- Production:Low productivity, not certified quality, lack of industrial design, remedied technologies of mechanical equipment, no application of innovation. - Product trading: Difficulties in accessing the markets of abroad (exporting), no application of modern Marketing methods, lack of organised distribution networks and lack of manufacturing and commercial sector cooperation. - Financing sector: Unsatisfactory access to financing sources, lack of modern financing tools. - Human Resources sector: Insufficient specialisation and training of workforce specialy in new technologies.
+- Production: Low productivity, not certified quality, lack of industrial design, remedied technologies of mechanical equipment, no application of innovation. - Marketing: Difficulties in accessing the markets of abroad (exporting), no application of modern Marketing methods, lack of organised distribution networks and lack of manufacturing and commercial sector cooperation. - Financial Management: Unsatisfactory access to financing sources, lack of modern financing tools. - Human Resources Management: Insufficient specialisation and training of workforce specialy in new technologies.